 On the flip side, smart home security systems like the Ring Video Doorbell 2 offer enhanced features for the Echo Show.
 When a visitor calls, you can see and communicate with them through the smart display — no longer is there a need to rush to the door half-dressed to greet the UPS guy.

-Echo Show 5 is the perfect desktop companion for Alexa fans.
+Echo Show 5 is the perfect desktop companion for Alexa fans, especially when you consider its current $50 cost (originally $90).
 We love its cute, compact form, which is a big step forward from previous generations.
 Our initial concerns about the reduced screen size quickly dissipated in use.
 It’s the ideal size for a bedside cabinet or at your desk.

-Importantly, it’s so much more than a “smart alarm clock.”
-While alarms, reminders, timers and basic information like weather and news reports may be the most popular uses, the Echo Show 5 is a capable home companion, with decent entertainment chops, enhanced smart home features and hands-free communications.
+Importantly, it’s so more than a “smart alarm clock.”
+While alarms, reminders, timers, and basic information like weather and news reports may be the most popular uses, the Echo Show 5 is a capable home companion, with decent entertainment chops, enhanced smart home features, and hands-free communications.

 Is there a better alternative?

-Google fans concerned about the lack of YouTube and Google Photos may prefer to opt for the pricier Nest Hub ($129), while Alexa users seeking a larger screen can still purchase the second-generation Echo Show ($230).
+Google fans concerned about the lack of YouTube and Google Photos may prefer to opt for the pricier Lenovo Smart Display 7 ($80) or Google Nest Hub ($90), while Alexa users seeking a larger screen can still purchase the Echo Show 8 ($105) or third-generation Echo Show 10 ($250).
 However, for desktop or bedside locations, the Echo Show 5 offers fantastic value.

 How long will it last?